Stony Hill alfresco tasting

 Louis M. Martini Winery

-Soaking up the history of this winery whose Italian-born namesake emigrated to San Francisco then returned to Italy to learn winemaking is one of the pleasures of a visit here.
+Soaking up the history of this winery, whose Italian-born namesake emigrated to San Francisco and then returned to Italy to learn winemaking, is one of the pleasures of a visit here.
 Equally appealing are the wines, particularly the Cabernet Sauvignons from the Monte Rosso Vineyard atop Sonoma Mountain and bottlings of Malbec, Cabernet Franc, and other Bordeaux varietals.

-Tip: Martini winery is open until 6 pm daily, so you won’t feel rushed whether you’re having a cabana tasting or arrive after lunch.
+Tip: The winery is open until 6 pm daily, so you won’t feel rushed if you enjoy a long lunch.

 Why go: outdoor tasting spaces; professional hospitality; winery’s place in Napa Valley history.

-Read full Louis M. Martini Winery review here.
+Read the full Louis M. Martini Winery review here.

 Dinner Suggestions